FrederikWarburg/AssociationMiningWithCloudComputing/README.md

 # Association Mining With Cloud Computing

-This GitHub repository is an implementation of the Apriori algorithm for generating associtation rules using MapReduce, developed for use in the DTU course 02807: "Computational tools for Data Science".
+This GitHub repository is a Python3 implementation of the Apriori algorithm for generating associtation rules using MapReduce, developed for use in the DTU course 02807: "Computational tools for Data Science".

 ----
 In order to run the implenetation, run the bashscript mapreduce_bash_script